-where $i$ is the zero-section embedding.
-Hence by Corollary~\ref{cor:moving0}, this map is given the action of $c^G_1(N)$, where $N$ is the equivariant normal bundle of the origin in the one dimensional representation ${\A}^1$.
-On the other hand, if $\chi$ is the generator of $\widehat{{\G}_m}$ with corresponding line bundle $L_{\chi}$, then the class of $\chi$ in $K^G_0(k)$ is given by ${\chi} - 1$ and hence $c^G_1(N) = c^G_1({\chi} - 1) = L_{\chi}$.
-We now conclude from this and the description of the differential in ~\ref{eqn:LSS} that
+It follows from Lemma~\ref{lem:moving0} that this composite map is multiplication by $c^T_1(N)$, where $N$ is the equivariant normal bundle of the origin in the one-dimensional representation ${\A}^1_k$ of $T$.
+On the other hand, this representation is given by a generator $\chi$ of $\G_m^{\vee}$ with corresponding line bundle $L_{\chi}$.
+As the class of $\chi$ in $K^T_0(k)$ is given by ${\chi} - 1$, we get $c^T_1(N) = c^T_1({\chi} - 1) = L_{\chi}$.
+We conclude from this and the description of the differentials in ~\eqref{eqn:LSS0} that

 is of the form